 Agreement vs contract: The difference between them

-One of the primary reasons why unwritten agreements aren’t usually enforceable is because the parties can disagree about what was agreed upon.
-With a written contract, the parties can always look at the wording of the contract to see what it says, to see what was agreed to, but disputes over what was agreed to in an unwritten agreement often turn into a “he said – he said” argument, with neither party able to prove what was agreed to.
+One of the primary reasons why unwritten agreements may be unenforceable is because what the parties actually agreed upon tends to be difficult to prove.
+With a written contract, the parties can always look at the wording of the contract to see what was agreed to, but disputes over what was agreed to in an unwritten agreement often turn into a “he said/he said” argument, with neither party able to prove the originally agreed-upon terms.

 For these reasons, and as discussed in our other posts on the elements of contracts and when they are enforceable, we always recommend using a written contract.